 Home improvement might be at the top of your to-do list as you think about getting your house ready for summer entertaining.
 While planning how to give your home a new look, you can also make choices that are good for the environment and can be wise for your wallet and your health.
 These green choices will also help your house appeal to potential buyers.

 Replace Your Faucets and Toilets With Low-Flow Options

 You could throw away gallons of water each year without even knowing it.
 Switching out regular-flow toilets and faucets for low-flow ones is a relatively easy job with a big payoff to save water and lower your utility bill.
 You will need to invest in installing new low-flow toilets, but while they might cost a bit more, the water savings will be worth it.
 For example, replacing an older model toilet with a low-flow toilet could reduce your bathroom water usage by 50 percent.
+Apart from low-flow toilets, you could also look into installing a heavy-duty macerator pump.
+It’s to install and makes your toilet system more water efficient, reducing water waste.
+In this way, you can save on water usage and help the environment as well.
 Low-flow aerators for showers and faucets are easy to install yourself and could also lead to 30 to 50 percent water savings.
 If you expect to have a lot of guests coming in and out of your home this summer, making these small changes can have a big impact.
 Low-flow toilets and sinks can also add to your home’s value.

 Opt for Native Plants